EDUCBA Logo

 • The greatest advantage of 3DS Max is its rendering software, V-Ray.

-• 3DS Max has an internal scripting language known as MAXScript, which allows the user to write their own tools.
+• 3DS Max has an internal scripting language, MAXScript, allowing users to write their tools.

 • Rhino is very easy to use the software.
-The user need not to know all the commands and yet can use them without any complications.
+The user need not know all the commands and can use them without complications.

-• Rhino has file import and export converters for a vast variety of CAD and design formats.
+• Rhino has file import and export converters for various CAD and design formats.
 Also, the user can expand them with the help of plug-ins.

-• It has impressive licensing since it doesn’t have any subscriptions and mandatory yearly updates.
+• It has impressive licensing since it has no subscriptions and mandatory yearly updates.
 It also has an open policy for educational users.

 • Rhino’s functions are easy and very user-friendly.

-• Rhino is a very dynamic program that uses the simple functions of 2D CAD drawing and combines it with the 3D capabilities that allow the user for fast prototyping and manufacturing.
+• Rhino is a very dynamic program that uses the simple functions of 2D CAD drawing and combines it with the 3D capabilities that allow the user to fast prototyping and manufacturing.

-• Rhino has a lot of plug-ins like Grasshopper or Visualarq that makes it a demanding software.
+• Rhino has a lot of plug-ins like Grasshopper or Visualarq that make it a demanding software.

 Cons

-• The tool palettes comprise many different functions, which lead to a very high learning time and a very long execution time.
+• The tool palettes comprise many functions, leading to a very high learning time and a very long execution time.

-• For a beginner, 3DS Max is quite a difficult software to understand because there is so much to learn.
+• 3DS Max is difficult to understand for a beginner because there is so much to learn.

 • One of the major cons of 3DS Max is that it crashes and hangs a lot.

-• 3DS Max has tons of animation tools, but sometimes they are not user-friendly.
+• 3DS Max has many animation tools, but sometimes they are not user-friendly.

 • Some types of modeling need to be added as modifiers since they are old-fashioned and hidden.
 Without using a plug-in, particle physics is difficult to use.